MaKosmakov/Skin_Cancer_Detection_ISIC2024/README.md

 ### Notes
 - The Fastai code was developed using Kaggle's environment.
 To run these notebooks locally, you need to adjust the file paths and download the dataset from the Kaggle competition.
+- This repository contains only the notebook with the best pAUC score.
+Other notebooks that were run are not included in this repository.
+- Below, we list some results of the notebooks that were run, showcasing their performance metrics.

 Feel free to explore each notebook and folder to understand the detailed implementation and results of our project.